rioualen/gene-regulation/doc/getting_started.rst

 Quick start
 ================================================================

-Assumes dependencies are handled properly cf dedicated section
+Assumes dependencies are handled properly cf dedicated section.

+The exact content of this page has yet to be defined.
+Should be as synthetic as possible, as details are available in other sections.

 Getting the library